 Weight loss and digestion

-Other benefits of a diet that is high in fiber include:
+The benefits of a diet high in fiber

-- helping maintain a healthy weight, because the individual feels full for longer after eating
+maintain a moderate weight, because the individual feels full for longer after eating

 The immune system